Masking, Vaccination & Booster Requirements

 - All visitors to our campus must comply with the same masking requirements as students and employees.

-All students living on or off campus must be vaccinated to attend Fall semester classes or participate in any sports, activities or clubs.
+All students living on or off campus must be vaccinated to attend Spring semester classes or participate in any sports, activities or clubs.
 Vaccinated students will be required to wear a mask in campus buildings (exceptions: while in private dorm rooms and while eating in dining halls).
 Masks are also required to be worn outdoors when maintaining social distancing is not possible.
 Faculty and staff must adhere to these same guidelines, as well as visitors to campus.
 Depending on fully vaccinated status, students may also be required to submit to periodic COVID testing.

 - What does fully vaccinated mean?

 Fully vaccinated means 2 vaccinations with the following vaccines (followed by a 14-day post-vaccination waiting period after the 2nd dose): Pfizer BioNTech, Moderna, AstraZeneca-Oxford, Sinopharm, Sinovac OR 1 dose of the following vaccine (followed by a 14-day post-vaccination waiting period): Johnson & Johnson/Janssen.

 - If a student is only able to get 1 dose of the Moderna or Pfizer vaccines prior to arriving in Alfred, what should that student do?